grscheller/scheller-linux-archive/grokScalaz/babySteps/README.md

 ```
    $ sbt compile
 ```
-make sure you launch sbt from the root grokScalaz directory.
+make sure you launch sbt from the root babySteps directory.

 ## 2. Using [Scalaz from Scala REPL via SBT](scalazREPL/):